arachnetech/homebridge-mqttthing/docs/Accessories.md

 `getTargetState` - Topic that may be published to notify HomeKit that the target alarm state has been changed externally.
 Values are `targetStateValues`.
 May use same topic as `getCurrentState` as above.
 Omit if all control is through HomeKit.

 `getCurrentState` - Topic published to notify HomeKit that an alarm state has been achieved.
 HomeKit will expect current state to end up matching target state.
 Values are `currentStateValues`.

+### Addition topics

+`getAltSensorState` - Topic published to help discovery alarm states.
+Values are the alternate sensor values see the ShellyAMAX codec to know how to use it.

 ### Values